ymgan/dwc-dp-examples/organism_interaction/inaturalist/README.md

 # iNaturalist organism interaction test dataset for the DwC-DP publishing model

-This example is based on DwC-DP version 2025-06-10.
+This example is based on Release DwC-DP 0.1.

 This is dataset is an example of dwc:Organism interactions, with observations captured by the iNaturalist California Pollination Project.
+The data used to do this mapping we acquired from iNaturalist using the following query:

+quality_grade=any&identifications=any&captive=false&place_id=962&projects%5B%5D=18530&spam=false

 The process to create the output dataset for the DwC-DP publishing model is as follows:

+## Unzip the downloaded zip file (input_data/observations-568611.csv.zip).

+## Copy the CSV file from the zip file to input_data/inat_interactions.csv.

 ## Create a postgreSQL database to hold the input data and the output data mapped to the DwC-DP publishing model:
 ```cd organism_interaction/inaturalist```